 a.
 I believe this is the reason for their late departure.
-They were hoping Jesus would come down soon so they would not have to go without Him.
-I do not think them wanting Jesus with them excused their disobedience to Jesus when He told them to leave without Him.
+They were hoping Jesus would come down soon and they would not have to go without Him.
+I don't think them wanting Jesus with them excused their disobedience to Jesus when He told them to leave without Him.
 Sometimes we mask our disobedience with a religious covering.